Water-Engine/oasis/.github/CONTRIBUTING.md

 Never commit code to the `loc` branch.
 It is unprotected but volatile.
 GH actions will reset this branch every time main is updated, so anything that shouldn't be there will be lost to the void...

 # Formatting
-`clang-format` is used for formatting on this side of the project, but we have also decided on custom formatting rules and naming conventions for this project.
+`clang-format` is used for formatting on the C++ side of the project, but we have also decided on custom formatting rules and naming conventions for this project.
 - All local variables and custom exceptions should be written in snake_case
 - All constants should be written as CONSTANT_VALUE and should be at the top of their files
 - Class member variables should be written as m_PascalCase